fedemoretto11/ecommerce-app-coderhouse/README.md

 -  **Integrations with MercadoPago API:** One of the next improvements to be made in the App is the implementation of the MercadoPago API through it's sandbox to enhance the user experience and provide a complete simulated purchasing service
 - **Add shipping section:** Another aspect to improve the user experience is to add options for shipping

+_Thanks for taking the time to explore my project!
+This application is the result of my effort and learning during the CoderHouse App Development course.
+Your interest and support means a lot to me on this journey of learning and practice.
+I hope you enjoy exploring the app as much as I enjoyed developing it._